gyamada22/gyamada22/README.md

 I am a University Student at UFRJ with a profound interest in technology and a dedication to solving complex problems.

-- Actively seeking Data opportunities.
+- Currently working as a Data Analytics Intern.
-- Currently practicing DSA with 136 LeetCode problems solved so far.
 - Typing speed 108 WPM.
-- Aspiring Data Engineer
+- DSA enthusiast with 136 LeetCode problems solved.
 - Passionate about gaming, sports and music.

 ## Tech Stack